JWST Slit Spectroscopy

 The primary advantage of spectroscopy from JWST is that telluric absorption does not limit the wavelength coverage, making it possible to observe in spectral regions inaccessible from the ground and to obtain continuous spectra from 0.6 μm all the way to the LRS sensitivity cut-off past 12 μm.
 In addition, since JWST is unaffected by atmospheric turbulence, the spectroscopic slit truncates less of the light from a target and the angular resolution in the cross-dispersion direction is closer to the diffraction limit.
 Finally, the cold operating temperatures of JWST and the resulting low backgrounds from the telescope leads to much better mid-infrared sensitivity than can be achieved from the ground.

 Dithers and nods

 Dithering in slit spectroscopy may help mitigate the effects of bad pixels, detector effects, and improve spatial and spectral sampling.
 In addition, the different pointings can provide background observations around point (or compact) sources.
 When the step size is relatively large and exposures can be pairwise subtracted, this background removal strategy is typically referred to as nodding.

-The MIRI LRS template offers an ALONG SLIT NOD* option, where the target is placed alternately at 30% and 70% of the slit length (approx. ±0.9" or 8.25 pix from the slit center).
+The MIRI LRS template offers, for the LRS slit, an ALONG SLIT NOD* option, where the target is placed alternately at 30% and 70% of the slit length (approx. ±0.9" or 8.25 pix from the slit center).
 A MAPPING mode is also offered, where the user can define a number of offsets in the spatial and/or spectral direction.
 One of these two dither types must be chosen.
 These dither types can be combined with mosaic settings to perform a dither pattern at each mosaic pointing position.